yifan-zhou19/ggnn_graph_classification/README.md

 This is a fork form https://github.com/JamesChuanggg/ggnn.pytorch with some more details of how the data is generated and use as the input/output.

+- babi_data/extra_seq_tasks/generate_data.py : to generate sample data for each task to the terminal screen
+- babi_data/extra_seq_tasks/generate_10_fold_data.sh : a bash script to generate 10 fold data from the generate_data.py above

 <img src="images/ggnn.png">

 ## What is GGNN?